jwezorek/vs_pdfium/README.md

 Google's pdfium codebase set up, by hand, as a vanilla Visual Studio solution that compiles to a static library on Windows under Visual Studio 2017.

 Notes:
-* I pulled this code on 4/25/2019. it is what ever version of pdfium that implies.
+* I pulled this code on 4/25/2019.
+It is what ever version of pdfium that implies.
 * I have turned off Xfa, javascript, and Skia.
 I may eventually enable Skia as separate build configuration but I have no plans to turn on Xfa or js.
 * This solution is intended to be used for x64 only.
 I believe building x86 because that configuration would necessitate changes to how some of the 3rd party dependencies are built.
-* I build all the 3rd party dependencies from code include herein, except for libjpeg-turbo which I link to as an included .lib binary.
+* I build all the 3rd party dependencies from code included herein, except for libjpeg-turbo which I statically link to as an included .lib binary.
 I couldnt build libjpeg-turbo because it is compiled from assembly language files that are in the NASM dialect of assembly and out-of-the-box Visual Studio only supports MASM.
-* I build the 3rd party dependencies right into the Pdfiym library not as separate libs.
+* I build the 3rd party dependencies durectly into the Pdfium library not as separate libs.
 # render_pdf

 I've included an example command line utility that renders page ranges of PDFs to image files. usage is like